What is Churn Prediction? Churn prediction is a critical business intelligence process that...

 built on top of vector embeddings retrieves content based on semantic similarity.
 Similarly, in image generation, traditional methods struggle with reusing parts of an image to create new ones.
 Modern generative image models leverage embeddings, enable users to describe in natural language how they want to reuse objects, and facilitate the creation of entirely new images with unprecedented ease and flexibility.

 This gets even more interesting when you look at what embeddings can do for structured data.
 The truth is many of the actually interesting questions about structured data are challenging to answer using traditional analytics.
 For example, while compiling trends in transactional data every which way is easy, trends don’t answer most questions analysts are after, like what causes a particular trend; for example why did revenue flatten out, or what factors makes customers consider canceling the service you’re providing.
-Applying generative models to structured data into embeddings opens up these types of analysis to more automation.
+Applying generative models to structured data into embeddings opens up these types of analysis to more automation. - Catch up on what embeddings are, and how they can be extended beyond unstructured data in this (27 min) video.

 Predictive Models on Structured Data